Photo: H&C Urban Winery

 With a wine list spanning Italy, France, and local vineyards, and attentive, gracious service, the Bridge House effortlessly combines tradition with modern comfort.
 A place where food feels like home, but elevated.

-1 Harvest Rd, North Fremantle
+Address: 1 Harvest Road, North Fremantle

 Cassia

 Cassia celebrates the spirit of Australian barbecue with wood-fired cooking that lets the produce shine.
-But it’s far from basic—take the woodfired Skull Island Prawns, basted with a house made kimchi-inspired chilli paste, for example.
+But it’s far from basic—take the woodfired Skull Island Prawns, basted with a house-made kimchi-inspired chilli paste, for example.

-3/45 Henderson St, Fremantle
+Address: 3/45 Henderson Street, Fremantle

 Cassia